WorldCat.org frequently asked questions

 How do I inform my library's users and our community about the availability of our holdings on WorldCat.org?

 The easiest way is to add the WorldCat.org or WorldCat Local search box to your Web site's home page.
 You can also use the online or print promotional tools such as table tents and posters around your library.
 Consider including a mention in your e-mail communications to users, and sending a press release to local media.
-Visit the Promote WorldCat in your library page for a variety of free downloadable, customizable promotional materials and suggested social networking activities already in place (such as Facebook, Twitter, YouTube and others) to spread the word about your participation in WorldCat.
+Visit the WorldCat.org resources page for a variety of free downloadable, customizable promotional materials and suggested social networking activities already in place (such as Facebook, Twitter, YouTube and others) to spread the word about your participation in WorldCat.
 Also available are Web badges, buttons and a presentation slide with talking points you can use to inform administrators, funding bodies and other high-level stakeholders about the value of WorldCat.org for your library.

 How can I stay up-to-date about ongoing enhancements to WorldCat.org?